atlassian-api/atlassian-python-api/README.rst

 --------
 **More examples in ``examples/`` directory.**

-Here's a short example how to create a Confluence page:
+Here's a short example of how to create a Confluence page:

 .. code-block:: python